-HASTELLOY® C-276 alloy exhibits high resistance to chloride-induced pitting and crevice attack, forms of corrosion to which the austenitic stainless steels are particularly prone.
+HASTELLOY C-4 alloy exhibits high resistance to chloride-induced pitting and crevice attack, forms of corrosion to which the austenitic stainless steels are particularly prone.
 To assess the resistance of alloys to pitting and crevice attack, it is customary to measure their Critical Pitting Temperatures and Critical Crevice Temperatures in acidified 6 wt.% ferric chloride, in accordance with the procedures defined in ASTM Standard G 48.
 These values represent the lowest temperatures at which pitting and crevice attack are encountered in this solution, within 72 hours.
-For comparison, the values for 316L, 254SMO, 625, and C-276 alloys are as follows:
+For comparison, the values for 316L, 254SMO, 625, and C-4 alloys are as follows:

-Other chloride-bearing environments, notably Green Death (11.5% H2SO4 + 1.2% HCl + 1% FeCl3 + 1% CuCl2) and Yellow Death (4% NaCl + 0.1% Fe2(SO4)3 + 0.021M HCl), have been used to compare the resistance of various alloys to pitting and crevice attack (using tests of 24 hours duration).
-In Green Death, the lowest temperature at which pitting has been observed in C-276 alloy is the boiling point.
-In Yellow Death, C-276 alloy has not exhibited pitting, even at the maximum test temperature (150°C).The Critical Crevice Temperature of C-276 alloy in Yellow Death is 60°C.
+Other chloride-bearing environments, notably Green Death (11.5% H2SO4 + 1.2% HCl + 1% FeCl3 + 1% CuCl2) and Yellow Death (4% NaCl + 0.1% Fe2(SO4)3 + 0.021M HCl), have been used to compare the resistance of various alloys to pitting (using tests of 24 hours duration).
+In Green Death, the lowest temperature at which pitting has been observed in C-4 alloy is 85°C. In Yellow Death, C-4 alloy has not exhibited pitting at temperatures up to 120°C (the maximum to which C-4 alloy has been exposed).